Salvatore Catalanotte

-Salvatore "Sam Sings in the Night" Catalanotte (born Salvatore Catalanotto; 15 February 1893 – 14 February 1930) was an Italian-American mobster.
-"Sings in the night" is a translation of a close misspelling of his last name (from the Italian "caNta la notte").
+Salvatore "Sam" Catalanotte (born Catalanotto; February 15, 1893 – February 14, 1930) was an Italian-American mobster.
+He was also nicknamed "Sam Sings in the Night", from a literal translation of a close misspelling of his last name (Italian canta la notte).
 Catalanotte immigrated from Sicily to Detroit in 1912 and participated and survived the Giannola and Vitale gang war.
 After surviving this war, Catalanotte later assumed the highest leadership position within the Detroit mafia.
 In addition to his mafia dealings, Catalanotte was also recorded to be a baker and a director of the Detroit Italian bakeries.
-Catalanotte died on February 14, 1930, from pneumonia and his funeral took place in Detroit.
+Catalanotte died from pneumonia and his funeral took place in Detroit.

 Background and family

 Birth, marriage and children

 Salvatore (Samuel, Sam) Catalanotte was born in Alcamo, Trapani, Sicily on 15 February 1893.
 It is unclear whether Catalanotte's full name was Salvatore or Samuel as he has Salvatore written on his immigration and Samuel crossed off.
 However, he was known as Sam "singing in the night" Catalanotte.
 According to his marriage records he was the son of Mariano and Angelina Catalanotte who lived in Italy.
 In his immigration records, he reports having black hair and blue eyes and he was 5 foot 3 inches, weighing 142 pounds.
 When he lived in Detroit, his residence was at 2942 Leland Street, Detroit, later in life, he resided at 303 Rivard Boulevard, Grosse Pointe Park.
 Sam's occupation on records was a baker.
 He married Frances (Francesca) Sabitina when he was 26 years old and she was only 17.
 They married on April 4, 1922.
-According to his naturalization records in September 1927, Sam and Frances had two children, daughters, Virginia Betsy Catalanotte Palazzolo 1921-2013 and Rose “Rosalia” Barresi 1922-2020.
+According to his naturalization records in September 1927, Sam and Frances had two children, daughters, Virginia Betsy Catalanotte Palazzolo 1921-2013 and Rose “Rosalia” Barresi 1922–2020.
 Daughters both buried at Resurrection Cemetery in Clinton Township of Macomb County, Michigan, while mother and father are both buried at: Mount Olivet Cemetery - Detroit, Wayne Michigan.

 His Brother- Giuseppe (Joe) Catalanotte

 According to “It Happened in Michigan”, Sam Catalanotte also had a brother named Giuseppe (Joe) Catalanotte who went by Cockeyed Joe, who was a gangster who had been on trial for murder.
 Joe and Sam did business together and Joe lived for much longer after Sam.
-Sam had been a major gangster figure in Detroit and after his death, Joe attempted to regain Sam’s power.
+Sam had been a major gangster figure in Detroit and after his death, Joe attempted to regain Sam's power.
 Joseph “Giuseppe / Cockeyed Joe” Catalanotte - BIRTH: 8 Mar 1900 - Alcamo, Provincia di Trapani, Sicilia, Italy - DEATH: unknown / BURIAL: Burial Details Unknown - FindAGrave MEMORIAL ID: 249208243 - Joe was last known to have been deported by the U.S. Federal Government to Cuba, and later from Cuba back to his home town Alcamo, Provincia di Trapani, Sicilia, Italy.